aaromel/Portfolio/Studies/JS/React assignments/README.md

 In the project directory (src), you can run "npm start" to run the app.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The assignments include my own code, so it isn't marked with comments separately.

 Files to ignore in src directory (not assignments):
 - texts.json
 - translations.json